amjarmed/jsm-banking/NOTES.md

 - 5 hour to figure that i need to use "use server " and session not created because of 2 chars made differences :)
 - follow debug steps (variables...etc)
 - `sentry` for error reporting, Code breaks, fix it faster
-- integration with PLAID : banking system
+- integration with PLAID : banking system, middle man between apps and banks , its help us to connect securely, give us a sample way to connect our apps to thousand deferent banks securely (we dont have to handle sanative stuff).
+- using dwolla as payment processor
+- making your function atomic
+- using pino for logging

 ## notes from outside the tutorial